Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Proof of Theorem A

 Let $i_1\in I$ and $i_2\in I\cup\{0\}$.
 For $w\in T_{x_0}M,\,w_1\in(E_{i_1})_{x_0}$ and $w_2\in(E_{i_2})_{x_0}$, we define $\langle\Gamma_ww_1,w_2\rangle$ by

 According to (i) of Lemma 5.2 and Lemma 5.9, this defintion is valid.
-By using the relation in (iii) of Lemma 5.13, we can show the following fact in similar to Theorem 5.7 in [GH].
+From the relation in (iii) of Lemma 5.13, we can show the following fact in the method of the proof of Theorem 5.7 of [GH].

 {\bf Lemma 5.14.} {\sl Let $i_1,i_2,i_3\in I$ and $i_4\in I\cup\{0\}$ with $i_4\not=i_3$.
 For any $w_k\in(E_{i_k})_{x_0}$ ($k=1,\cdots,4$), we have }